NREL/HPC/docs/Documentation/Applications/starccm.md

 ### Running STAR-CCM+ with Cray-MPI

-STAR-CCM+ can run with Cray-MPI.
-The following Slurm script submits STAR-CCM+ job to run with Cray-MPI.
+STAR-CCM+ can run with Cray MPI.
+The following Slurm script submits STAR-CCM+ job to run with Cray MPI.

 ```
 #!/bin/bash -l